Bahamas Company Formation

 • Register of beneficial owners

-• Resolution of appointment of first directors
+• Resolution of subscribers appointing the first directors

 • Written resolution adopted by the directors upon incorporation